 Cracking the commerce code

 In last year’s blog post we said to watch out for social commerce.
 Whilst social shopping has taken off in Asia, it hasn’t kept pace in America and the UK.
-However, new and evolving technologies mean that an explosion of social commerce should be just around the corner - so it’s one to watch.
-Instagram’s shoppable posts now allow users to go from discovery to checkout without ever leaving the app and Facebook Marketplace is now used in 70 countries by more than 800 million people2.
+However, new and evolving technologies mean that an explosion of social commerce should be just around the corner – so it’s one to watch.
+Instagram’s shoppable posts now allow users to go from discovery to checkout without ever leaving the app and Facebook Marketplace is now used in 70 countries by more than 800 million people.

 Get going by setting up shoppable Instagram posts.
 Add your product catalogue to Facebook and tag products in your Instagram posts (you need to have a business profile to do this).
 People can then buy your products without even leaving Instagram.

-Rise in Messaging
+Rise in messaging

 There’s a shift from public to private on social with users spending more time on messaging and less time sharing news on social.
-In the UK, 25% of consumers would like to use messaging as their preferred method of communication with businesses3.
-In a 2018 survey of 8,000 people conducted by Facebook, 69 percent of respondents said that directly messaging with a company helps them feel more confident about the brand4.
+In the UK, 25% of consumers would like to use messaging as their preferred method of communication with businesses.
+In a 2018 survey of 8,000 people conducted by Facebook, 69 percent of respondents said that directly messaging with a company helps them feel more confident about the brand.

 To make the most of this trend and show that your company is available on messaging apps, enable Facebook messenger for your Facebook page and add plugins to your website that drive customers to messaging apps.
 To free up time set up bots for FAQs.